-Notes to the consolidated financial statements for the year ended 31 March 2023
+Notes to the consolidated financial statements for the year ended 31 March 2023 (Currency: Indian rupees in crores)

 Segment reporting

 A. Basis for segmentation

 The Group has three reportable operating segments, as described below, which are the Group's strategic business units.
 These business units offer different products and services, and are managed separately because they require different technology and marketing strategies.